metabrainz/musicbrainz-server/MAINTENANCE.md

 ----------------------

-After upgrading your system running PostgreSQL, you may encounter the following kinds of warnings in your database logs:
+After upgrading your system running PostgreSQL, you may encounter the following kinds of warnings in the logs of your PostgreSQL database server:

     WARNING:  collation "XYZ" has version mismatch
     DETAIL:  The collation in the database was created using version 1.2.3,